 Skip to content

-Granny Flat Consent Exemption NZ: The 70m² Rule Now in Force (2026 Update)
+Granny Flat Consent Exemption NZ: The 70m² Rule in Force — and What’s Changing Next (2026)

 Ground floor master suite extension — Onehunga home extension by Add Value Renovations